OPEN BURNING REGULATIONS

 Agricultural open burning, bonfires and open burning that is not conducted in a portable patio fireplace or that meets the definition of a recreational fire REQUIRES a permit and prior approval.
 Compliance with all of the following requirements as well as requirements identified for the specific occurrence is required.

-- Open burning permits will only be issued for use between March 1st and October 31st and must be renewed each calendar year.
+- Open burning permits will only be issued for use between March 1st and October 31st.

-- Permit holder must notify Arvada Fire Dispatch at (303) 424-3012 prior to burning and after burning has been completed.
+- The permit holder shall contact Jeffcom Dispatch at (303) 980-3493 prior to burning and after burning has been

-- Permit holder shall ensure that the burn activity is a minimum of fifty (50) feet from any structure or combustible materials.
+- Permit Holder shall ensure that the burn activity is a minimum of 50 feet from any structure or combustible

 - Open burning may only occur in daylight hours (dawn to dusk).

 - Open burning shall be constantly attended by an adult until fully extinguished.

 - An approved means of extinguishment, such as: a fire extinguisher with a minimum rating of 4A; a shovel with

 available dirt or sand; or a garden hose and water source must be readily available.